fatih/subvim/README.md

 git clone git://github.com/tpope/vim-fugitive.git
 ```

-That's it! `vim-awesome` will automatically start your settings and plugins after you restart
+That's it! `subvim` will automatically start your settings and plugins after you restart
 vim again.

-### They are million other vim distributions, why should I use vim-awesome?
+### They are million other vim distributions, why should I use subvim?

-vim-awesome tries to simple as possible.
+subvim tries to simple as possible.
 Only plugins they are worth and are
 accepted to be usable are integrated (like autocomplete, autosave sessions,
 etc..).
 These are fully integrated and integrated.
 It means you just start
-vim-awesome and benefit from all the features explained above, there is no
+subvim and benefit from all the features explained above, there is no
 binary compiling or installing extra stuff.
 All these kind of stuff is
 integrated.

-vim-awesome has some very nice shortcuts, that gives you the same
+subvim has some very nice shortcuts, that gives you the same
 experience as using SublimeText.
 These shortcuts are not interfering with any
 of default vim shortcuts.
 It's aimed for a fully Mac OS X experience.
 I'm
 thinking to make it Linux compatible (gvim) in the future.